Having no menstrual periods is called amenorrhea.

 Mental disorders (such as depression Depression A short discussion of prolonged grief disorder.
 Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more or obsessive-compulsive disorder Obsessive-Compulsive Disorder (OCD) Obsessive-compulsive disorder is characterized by obsessions, compulsions, or both.
 Obsessions are recurring, persistent, unwanted, anxiety-provoking, intrusive ideas, images, or urges.
 Compulsions... read more )

-Radiation therapy or an injury
+Radiation therapy to the brain or a brain injury

 The pituitary gland may malfunction because